 Millennial or not, there are good reasons for socially responsible investing.
 For one, it ensures that you’re not putting your money toward something you oppose for moral or religious reasons.
 And that makes sense.

 But there are valid questions concerning this approach as well.
-One problem is the difficulty of measuring a company’s impact.
-There’s no standard or yardstick to compare against, so what’s good and what’s bad?
+One problem is the difficulty of measuring a company’s impact—sometimes it’s tough to get accurate information about what a company is or isn’t doing.
 Another problem is accountability.
 A company may claim to use clean technology, for example, but who’s in charge of making sure that company follows through on its promise?
 Because socially responsible investing is so new, there are still lots of kinks to work out.

 Should I Invest This Way?